What is Ohm’s Law? Explained with Examples

 Tips for Beginners

-• Use a multimeter to measure voltage and resistance
+• Use a multimeter to measure voltage and current.

 Frequently Asked Questions (FAQs)

-Ohm’s Law explains the relationship between voltage, current, and resistance in an electrical circuit.
+Ohm’s Law helps understand and calculate voltage, current, and resistance in electrical circuits.

 Who discovered Ohm’s Law?